 The model is recalibrated annually to the latest available data.
-The formal base year for this year's projections is 2021, as this is the most recent year for which a full energy balance by country is available.
-However, we have used more recent data wherever available, and including 2022 and 2023 estimates for energy production and demand.
-Estimates for the year 2022 are based on the IEA's $CO_2$ Emissions in 2022 report, in which data are derived from a number of sources, including the latest monthly data submissions to the IEA Energy Data Centre, other statistical releases from national administrations, and recent market data from the IEA Market Report Series that cover coal, oil, natural gas, renewables and electricity.
-Investment estimates include data for the year 2022, based on the IEA World Energy Investment 2023 report.
-Data on deployment and techno-economic performance of technologies used in different sector models include 2022 and estimates for 2023, such as data in Tracking Clean Energy Progress 2023, the Global Hydrogen Review 2023, and the Global Electric Vehicle Outlook 2023.
+The formal base year for this year's projections is 2022, as this is the most recent year for which a full energy balance by country is available.
+However, we have used more recent data wherever available, and including 2023 and 2024 estimates for energy production and demand.
+Estimates for the year 2023 are based on the IEA's $CO_2$ Emissions in 2023 report, in which data are derived from a number of sources, including the latest monthly data submissions to the IEA Energy Data Centre, other statistical releases from national administrations, and recent market data from the IEA Market Report Series that cover coal, oil, natural gas, renewables and electricity.
+Investment estimates include data for the year 2024, based on the IEA World Energy Investment 2024 report.
+Data on deployment and techno-economic performance of technologies used in different sector models include 2023 and estimates for 2024, such as data in Tracking Clean Energy Progress 2023, the Global Hydrogen Review 2024, and the Global Electric Vehicle Outlook 2024.

-For a summary of selected key data inputs - including macro drivers such as population, economic developments and prices as well as techno-economic inputs such as fossil fuel resources and technology costs - please see the GEC Model key input dataset (https://www.iea.org/data-and-statistics/data-product/global-energy-and-climate-model-2023-key-input-data).
+For a summary of selected key data inputs - including macro drivers such as population, economic developments and prices as well as techno-economic inputs such as fossil fuel resources and technology costs - please see the GEC Model key input dataset (IEA, 2024d).

-Regional coverage and time horizon
+1.3.3 Regional coverage and time horizon

 The GEC Model covers the energy developments in the full global energy system up to 2050, with the capacity to extend beyond 2050 for some regions.
 Simulations are carried out on an annual basis, with hourly modelling for the power sector.
-The current version of the model provides results for 29 regions of the globe, of which 16 are individual countries.
+The current version of the model provides results for 27 regions of the globe, of which 13 are individual countries.
 Several supply components of the model have further regional disaggregation: the oil and gas supply model has 113 regions and the coal supply model 32 regions.

-Capabilities and features
+1.3.4 Capabilities and features